cloudify-cosmo/claw/docs/deploy_and_undeploy.rst

       flavor: MY_FLAVOR
       agent_user: AGENT_USERNAME

-The previous blueprint configuration uses a the default openstack nodecellar blueprint and the inputs template file that comes with.
+The previous blueprint configuration uses the default openstack nodecellar blueprint and the inputs template file that comes with it.
 In addition, it uses ``inputs_override`` to override the ``image``, ``flavor`` and ``agent_user`` inputs.